Colton1skees/Colton1skees.github.io/posts/Inversion.md

 , where there are multiple solutions(146, 66) for the bottom row.
 One could contrive a set of rows where this is no solution if you pick the wrong one.

+You can solve this by just recursively enumerating all solutions until you find a fit.
 Anyways, the solutions we read off for our example were
 ```
 c0 = 188
 c1 = 153